Works in Progress Webinar: Using metrics to gain insights into born-digital archival workflows

 Since 2014, the University of Minnesota Libraries' Archives and Special Collections has tracked time spent ingesting and processing born-digital archival materials.
 After refining data collection in 2020, Archives and Special Collections staff compiled over four years of workflow data, revealing new insights into task duration, storage metrics, and resource allocation.

-All affiliates of OCLC Research Library Partnership organizations are invited to participate.
+All affiliates of OCLC Research Library Partnership organizations are invited to participate in live sessions.
+The recordings are available to all.

 Date